 Welcome to my teaching portfolio.

-I love doing projects with students.
-Behind each of them is a flexible approach to engagement based on meaningful connections, the design process, and cultivating transferable practices that blur disciplinary boundaries.
+I love doing creative projects with students.
+Behind each is a flexible approach to engagement based on meaningful connections, the design process, artistic exploration, and cultivating skills that transcend any individual project.

 Scroll down for photos and descriptions of a sampling.